keeferrourke/la-capitaine-icon-theme/README.md

     yaourt -S la-capitaine-icon-theme-git

-and keep yourself on the _bleeding edge_ of this repo :)
+and keep yourself on the _bleeding edge_ of this repo :smile:

 ### Configuration
 La Capitaine comes with a configuration script which attempts to determine your distribution and desktop environment.
 Using this information, La Capitaine updates several system icons and icons used for mime-types.